Links for K-12 Teachers | Assessment Assistance | On-Line Practice Modules | Daily Dose of the Web

 SF

 3. Food Chains and Webs - Basic information regarding food webs is presented here.
-After learning about food webs, select the link named "create a possible food web" at the bottom of the page.
+After learning about food webs, select the link named " create a possible food web " at the bottom of the page.
 Click and drag to create your own food web.
+This site is interactive and allows students to play a game or input or collect data

 Match the animal with their means of obtaining oxygen.